-The Group enters in to high volumes of cash due to gaming revenues generated in the casinos, which is approximately 76% of the total revenue.
+The Group generates high volumes of cash due to the gaming revenues earned with the casino's, which is approximately 86% of the total revenue.
 Auditing standards prescribe a presumed risk of fraud in revenue recognition in that revenue may be misstated through improper recognition.